cdcharlebois/BootstrapTourMendix/README.md

         4. `Position` : where (relative to the component) should the popover appear?
     2. On the **Appearance** tab, add the Button Text and Error Message

+### Disclaimer

+This widget includes the [IntroJS](http://introjs.com/) library.
+In order to use in a commercial application, you need to buy a commercial license [here](http://introjs.com/#commercial).

 ###### Mendix Widget Boilerplate